 - 1.1.
 My name is Mark Brunnen.
-I am employed by Network Rail as the Head of Level Crossings within the Safety, Technical and Engineering (STE) directorate, a position that I have held since June 2016. - 1.2.
-I joined Network Rail's General Management Graduate Scheme in October 2007, and have since progressed through a number of roles within the organisation including: - Development Manager (forming and planning Track Renewal work banks), - Scheme Project Manager (junction renewals on the West Coast Main Line), - Commercial Scheme Sponsor (which covered a wide range of projects across various Network Rail departments: Level Crossings / Capacity Planning / Innovation etc.), and - Head of Level Crossing Closures and Asset Improvement. - 1.3.
+I am employed by Network Rail as Route Asset Manager (Level Crossings), LNW Route, a position that I have held since December 2017.
+Prior to that I spent 18 months as Network Rail's Head of Level Crossings within the Safety, Technical and Engineering (STE) directorate - a role that I continue to represent for the purpose of this Order. - 1.2.
+I joined Network Rail's General Management Graduate Scheme in October 2007, and have since progressed through a number of roles within the organisation including: - Development Manager (forming and planning track renewal work banks), - Scheme Project Manager (junction renewals on the West Coast Main Line), - Commercial Scheme Sponsor (which covered a wide range of projects across various Network Rail departments: Level Crossings / Capacity Planning / Innovation etc.), and - Head of Level Crossing Closures and Asset Improvement. - Head of Level Crossings. - 1.3.
 I hold qualifications in: - Mechanical Design, Materials and Manufacture BEng (Hons) University of Nottingham. - APMP Complete Project Management Association of Project Management: Practitioner. - 1.4.
-As Head of Level Crossings, my responsibilities include: - Accountability for setting and directing Network Rail's level crossing safety risk management strategy and vision in line with corporate objectives. - Leading a team of professional experts in level crossing safety risk management. - Maintaining Network Rail's level crossing safety standards and guidance documents; - Acting as the primary interface for matters of policy, governance and assurance with the ORR, RAIB, DfT and other UK and European bodies, including co-ordinating Network Rail's response to safety recommendations; - Sponsoring the development of new technologies and products to reduce risk at level crossings.
+As Head of Level Crossings, my responsibilities included: - Accountability for setting and directing Network Rail's level crossing safety risk management strategy and vision in line with corporate objectives. - Leading a team of professional experts in level crossing safety risk management. - Maintaining Network Rail's level crossing safety standards and guidance documents; - Acting as the primary interface for matters of policy, governance and assurance with the ORR, RAIB, DfT and other UK and European bodies, including co-ordinating Network Rail's response to safety recommendations; - Sponsoring the development of new technologies and products to reduce risk at level crossings.